-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS) Consolidated statement of changes in equity (IFRS) Notes to the consolidated financial statements

-for the 2022 financial year Independent Auditor's report Authorised Capital 2022/I:
+Authorised Capital 2022/I:

 The Annual General Meeting on August 30, 2022, adopted a resolution to create further authorised capital (Authorised Capital 2022/I) in the amount of EUR 13,855 thousand.
 Of this figure, an amount of EUR 4,873 thousand was used for the non-cash capital increase of December 7, 2022 (resolution of 24/11/2022).
 The authorisation granted to the Managing Board to issue, with Supervisory Board assent, new shares in return for cash and non-cash capital contributions, and the possibility of simplified exclusion of subscription rights, runs until August 29, 2027.